Logan-Lin/quartz-blog/content/conf-paper/icml-2025-oral.md

 > [!quote]
 > Normalizing Flows (NFs) are likelihood-based models for continuous inputs.
 They have demonstrated promising results on both density estimation and generative modeling tasks, but have received relatively little attention in recent years.
 In this work, we demonstrate that NFs are more powerful than previously believed.
 We present TarFlow: a simple and scalable architecture that enables highly performant NF models.

-#### DeFoG: Discrete Flow Matching for Graph Generation ([Poster](https://icml.cc/virtual/2025/poster/45644), [arXiv](https://arxiv.org/abs/2410.04263))

-A graph generation model based on discrete flow matching.

-> [!quote]
-> Graph diffusion models achieve superior performance but face inefficient sampling and limited flexibility due to the tight coupling between training and sampling stages.
-We introduce DeFoG, a novel graph generative framework that disentangles sampling from training, enabling a broader design space for more effective and efficient model optimization.

 ## Analysis

 #### Train for the Worst, Plan for the Best: Understanding Token Ordering in Masked Diffusions ([Poster](https://icml.cc/virtual/2025/poster/45990), [arXiv](https://arxiv.org/abs/2502.06768))